CS233R/materials/quizzes/pop-quiz-2.md

   end
   ```

-4. Define a instance variables in code
+4. Define a instance variable in code

 5. Define a class variable in code